kgcsport/ra-support/vassar_hopper_setup.md

 scp <user>@jr.vassar.edu:/work/<user>/results.csv .
 ```

 You can also drag-and-drop files using VS Code’s Remote Explorer.
+Or WinSCP.

 ---

-## 6. Install rclone on Hopper (for Dropbox)
+## 7. Install rclone on Hopper (for Dropbox)

+_Note: You can likely just do `module load rclone` aand do not need to download the `rclone`age.
+This is here for backwards compatibility._

 Run these commands **on Hopper**: